fruits-360/fruits-360-original-size/README.md

-# Fruits-360: A dataset of images containing fruits, vegetables, nuts and seeds #
+# Fruits-360: A dataset of images containing fruits, vegetables, nuts, seeds and fungi #

 ## Version: 2026.8.30.0 ##